mohd14shoeb/MindvalleyCoding/README.md

 # MindvalleyCoding

+## Important Points cover in this project
-# Implemted backend API
+ 1. Implemted backend API
-# Cache API Response for Offline Mode
+ 2. Cache API Response for Offline Mode
-# Cache Image
+ 3. Cache Image

 This Project was given by a company for technical evaluation.
 It covers GridLayout and ScrollView to show the dashboard design.